open-telemetry/community/projects/security.md

 ## Meeting Times

-There is an open slot in the Semantic Conventions WG for this project.
+There is an allocated time in the Semantic Conventions WG for this project.
 - Mondays at 8 AM PST

 ## Timeline